jonhoo/thesis/partial-dataflow.md

 course, the application has inserted dataflow operators that double-count, in which case they should be exactly double-counted.
 We also permit state to be explicitly missing to allow for partial state.

+The last sentence is needed to ensure that the system _can_ also correctly populate any missing state.

 ### 2. No partial updates.